Pan-African Parliament: 2021 Bureau Elections

-When Roger Nkodo Dang's latest three-year term ended in may of 2021, the Pan-African Parliament met to elect a new president and vice-presidents.
+When Roger Nkodo Dang's latest three-year term ended in May 2021, the Pan-African Parliament met to elect a new president and vice-presidents.
 The meeting proved to be unfruitful as the constituencies from western and central Africa did not come to a consensus on who would lead the Bureau.
 There were even physical altercations between lawmakers and members of the parliament, with some people even grabbing the ballot box itself.
 As such, the meeting adjourned with an unclear understanding of who would head the Pan-African Parliament in the future.
 The African Union stepped in during November 2021 to help provide aid to the Pan-African Parliament to complete their elections and return the parliament back to order.
 Since then, Bouras Djamel has been elected as the tentative leader of the parliament, while the remaining results of the elections are in flux until the plenary reconvenes in July 2022, where they plan on completing their elections.

 Language

 There is a fairly significant issue of language in the Pan-African Parliament.
 Arabic, English, French and Portuguese are the four working languages currently in the Parliament.
 However, there is some desire for indigenous languages to be accommodated as working languages.
-The argument behind this is that three of the four listed above (excluding Arabic) are a reminder of the colonial roots and old order in Africa.This problem is further emphasized by the representation within the Parliament, as all countries regardless of population are represented by the same number of delegates.
+The argument behind this is that three of the four listed above (excluding Arabic) are a reminder of the colonial roots and old order in Africa.
+This problem is further emphasized by the representation within the Parliament, as all countries regardless of population are represented by the same number of delegates.